JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::apt::update()

-Updates server via apt-get. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L747-L756)
+Updates server via apt-get. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L738-L747)
+@dev-note: This function is required for the installation of the vStacklet software.

 *function has no options*